iyergauri/yoga-notes/docs/poses/rotated_standing.md

-# Cues for Rotated Standing Poses
+# cues for rotated standing poses

 * straight leg:
   * knee should face same direction as foot (slightly turned in from what might be a default)